JavaOS

-JavaOS is an operating system based on a Java virtual machine and predominantly used on SIM cards to run applications on behalf of operators and security services.
+JavaOS is a discontinued operating system based on a Java virtual machine.
 It was originally developed by Sun Microsystems.
-Unlike Windows, macOS, Unix, or Unix-like systems which are primarily written in the C programming language, JavaOS is primarily written in Java.
+Unlike Windows, macOS, Unix, or Unix-like systems which are primarily written in the C or C++ programming languages, JavaOS is primarily written in Java.
 It is now considered a legacy system.

 History

 The Java programming language was introduced by Sun in May 1995.
 Jim Mitchell and Peter Madany at JavaSoft designed a new operating system, codenamed Kona, written completely in Java.
-In March 1996, Tom Saulpaugh joined the now seven-person Kona team to design an input/output (I/O) architecture, having come from Apple as Mac OS engineer since June 1985 and co-architect of Copland.
+In March 1996, Tom Saulpaugh joined the now seven-person Kona team to design an input/output (I/O) architecture, having come from Apple as Macintosh system software engineer since June 1985 and co-architect of Copland.

-JavaOS was first evangelized in a Byte article.
+JavaOS was first announced in a Byte article.
 In 1996, JavaSoft's official product announcement described the compact OS designed to run "in anything from net computers to pagers".
 In early 1997, JavaSoft transferred JavaOS to SunSoft.
 In late 1997, Bob Rodriguez led the team to collaborate with IBM who then marketed the platform, accelerated development, and made significant key architectural contributions to the next release of JavaOS, eventually renamed JavaOS for Business.
 IBM indicated its focus was more on network computer thin clients, specifically to replace traditional IBM 3270 "green screen" and Unix X terminals, and to implement single application clients.

-Chorus/Jazz

-The Chorus distributed real-time operating system was used for its microkernel technology.
+Chorus, a distributed real-time operating system, was used for its microkernel technology.
 This began with Chorus Systèmes SA, a French company, licensing JavaOS from Sun and replacing the earlier JavaOS hardware abstraction layer with the Chorus microkernel, thereby creating the Chorus/Jazz product, which was intended to allow Java applications to run in a distributed, real-time embedded system environment.
 Then in September 1997, it was announced that Sun Microsystems was acquiring Chorus Systèmes SA.

-Discontinued

 In 1999, Sun and IBM announced the discontinuation of the JavaOS product.
 As early as 2003, Sun materials referred to JavaOS as a "legacy technology", recommending migration to Java ME, leaving the choice of specific OS and Java environment to the implementer.